-To formally propose an international agreement, submit International Agreement Request and Approval Form to the Office of the Provost, email@example.com.
-See Guidelines for International Agreements for instructions on completing this form.
-For questions or more information, please contact: Deborah Maertens (firstname.lastname@example.org or 701-231-8779) or any other member of the International Agreements Committee: Canan Bilen-Green, Lisa Hauck, Alicia Kauffman, Rhonda Kitch, Merideth Sherlin, Jolynne Tschetter, and Charlene Wolf-Hall.
+To formally propose an international agreement, submit International Agreement Request Form to the Office of the Provost, firstname.lastname@example.org.
+See Guidelines for International Agreements (instructions for completing this form).
+For questions or more information, please contact: Deborah Maertens (email@example.com or 701-231-8779) or any other member of the International Agreements Committee: Canan Bilen-Green, Lisa Hauck, Alicia Kauffman, Rhonda Kitch, Merideth Sherlin, Jolynne Tschetter, and Charlene Wolf-Hall.

-Sample MOAs - Although each agreement will have its own unique purpose and scope, sample templates below can be used as a starting point to create an agreement
+Upon approval of the International Agreement Request Form, the sample agreement templates below can be used as a starting point to create an agreement.

 Frequently Asked Questions